|Downtown Monroeville historical marker.|

 April 19, 1865 - A Federal movement of troops took place from Memphis, Tenn. to Brownsville, Miss., which was located in present day Bolivar County, Miss.

 April 19, 1886 - The spring term of Monroe County (Ala.)
-Circuit Court was scheduled to convene.
+Circuit Court convened on this Monday, with Judge Clarke presiding.

-April 19, 1889 – The City of Monroeville, Ala. was officially incorporated as a municipality.
-(Ala.
-League of Mun.)
+April 19, 1889 – According to the Alabama League of Municipalities, the City of Monroeville, Ala. was officially incorporated as a municipality.

 April 19, 1897 - The first Boston Marathon was held.
 It was the first race of its type in the U.S. John J. McDermott of New York won with a time of 2:55:10.